cascadiacollections/SModr-Windows/README.md

 Smodr-Windows
 =============

-  Kevin Smith's Smodcast client for Windows 8 written in JavaScript
+  Kevin Smith's Smodcast client for Windows 8.1 written in HTML5, JavaScript, and CSS3.

 About
 -----

 This app is the result of learning Windows 8 Store app development.
-The goal is to eventually create a Smodcast app that I enjoy to use as a Kevin Smith & Co. fan.
+The goal is to eventually create a Smodcast app that I enjoy to use as a Kevin Smith fan.

 Features
 --------